armin--nukic/hadis.ba/README.md

 # novihadis.com
 -----------------------------------------------

-This code appears to be a JavaScript code that controls a web page that displays and shares Islamic hadiths.
+This code appears to be a JavaScript (Vanilla) code that controls a web page that displays and shares Islamic hadiths.
 It contains functions that allow the user to generate a random hadith, share it on social media platforms, listen to the hadith using text-to-speech, and copy the hadith to the clipboard.

 The code uses the fetch() method to retrieve data from an external API that provides a collection of hadiths.
 The code then selects a random hadith from the data returned by the API and displays it on the web page.